 We held a global Hackathon between various Axway R&D centers in the USA, France and Ireland and we branded the event “PDG Invent” (Phoenix, Dublin, Grenoble).
 The event lasted a week and people brought their “A game” to the table.
 We saw huge energy levels, collaboration and challenging each other to reach higher to achieve innovation.
-Some of the projects and outcomes of the Axway Hackathon will be adopted and brought forward to production.
+Some projects and outcomes of the Axway Hackathon will be adopted and brought forward to production.

 - The future vision and benefit of hybrid integration platform AMPLIFY(TM).